grafana/grafana/contribute/triage-issues.md

 ## Improve issues

-Improve issues by suggesting improvements to the title and description.
+Improve issues by suggesting improvements to the title and description of the issue.
 If you think an issue has formatting issues, bad language, or grammatical errors, post a comment to let the author and maintainers know.

 ## Report resolved issues

-If you think an issue has been resolved, or is no longer relevant, suggest us to close it.
-Add a comment on the issue, where you explain the reason it should be closed.
+If you think an issue has been resolved, or is no longer relevant, suggest that we close it.
+Add a comment on the issue in which you explain the reason that it should be closed.
 Make sure to include any related issues and pull requests.

 ## Investigate issues